Generic Name: oxycodone hydrochloride

 During periods of changing analgesic requirements, including initial titration, frequent contact is recommended between physician, other members of the healthcare team, the patient, and the caregiver/family.

-Titrate the dose based upon the individual patient's response to their initial dose of oxycodone hydrochloride.
-Adjust the dose to an acceptable level of analgesia taking into account the improvement in pain intensity and tolerability of the oxycodone by the patient.
+Titrate the dose based upon the individual patient's response to their initial dose of Oxycodone Hydrochloride Oral Solution.
+Adjust the dose to an acceptable level of analgesia taking into account the improvement in pain intensity and the tolerability of the oxycodone by the patient.

 In converting patients from other opioids to oxycodone hydrochloride, close observation and adjustment of dosage based upon the patient's response to oxycodone hydrochloride is imperative.
 Physicians and other healthcare professionals are advised to refer to published relative potency information, keeping in mind that conversion ratios are only approximate.

-The relative bioavailability of oxycodone hydrochloride oral solution compared to controlled-release oxycodone is unknown, so conversion to controlled-release tablets must be accompanied by close observation for signs of excessive sedation.
+The relative bioavailability of Oxycodone Hydrochloride Oral Solution, USP compared to controlled-release oxycodone is unknown, so conversion to controlled-release tablets must be accompanied by close observation for signs of excessive sedation.

 Maintenance of Therapy

-Oxycodone hydrochloride is contraindicated in patients with known hypersensitivity to oxycodone, oxycodone salts, or any components of the product.
+- patients with known hypersensitivity to oxycodone, oxycodone salts, or any component of this product

 Risk of Medication Errors

-Oxycodone hydrochloride oral solution is available in 5 mg per 5 mL and 100 mg per 5 mL (20 mg per mL) concentrations.
-Pay careful attention when prescribing, dispensing, and administering oxycodone hydrochloride oral solution to avoid dosing errors due to confusion between mg and mL, and other Oxycodone Solutions with different concentrations, which could result in accidental overdose and death.
-Ensure that the dose is communicated clearly and dispensed accurately.
-Always use the enclosed calibrated syringe when administering oxycodone hydrochloride oral solution 100 mg per 5 mL (20 mg per mL) to ensure the dose is measured and administered accurately.
+Use caution when prescribing, dispensing, and administering Oxycodone Hydrochloride Oral Solution to avoid dosing errors due to confusion between mg and mL, and other Oxycodone Solutions with different concentrations, which could result in accidental overdose and death.
+Use caution to ensure the dose is communicated clearly and dispensed accurately.
+Always use the enclosed calibrated measuring cup when administering Oxycodone Hydrochloride Oral Solution to ensure the dose is measured and administered accurately.

-Respiratory depression is the primary risk of oxycodone hydrochloride.
-Respiratory depression occurs more frequently in elderly or debilitated patients and in those suffering from conditions accompanied by hypoxia, hypercapnia, or upper airway obstruction, in whom even moderate therapeutic doses may significantly decrease pulmonary ventilation.
+Respiratory depression is the primary risk of Oxycodone Hydrochloride Oral Solution.
+Respiratory depression occurs most frequently in elderly or debilitated patients, and in those suffering from conditions accompanied by hypoxia, hypercapnia, or upper airway obstruction, in whom even moderate therapeutic doses may significantly decrease pulmonary ventilation, or following large initial doses in non-tolerant patients, or when opioids are given in conjunction with other agents that depress respiration.

-Use oxycodone hydrochloride with extreme caution in patients with chronic obstructive pulmonary disease or cor pulmonale and in patients having a substantially decreased respiratory reserve (e.g., severe kyphoscoliosis), hypoxia, hypercapnia, or preexisting respiratory depression.
-In such patients, even usual therapeutic doses of oxycodone hydrochloride may increase airway resistance and decrease respiratory drive to the point of apnea.
-Consider alternative non-opioid analgesics, and use oxycodone hydrochloride only under careful medical supervision at the lowest effective dose in such patients.
+Use Oxycodone Hydrochloride Oral Solution with extreme caution in patients with significant chronic obstructive pulmonary disease or cor pulmonale, and in patients having substantially decreased respiratory reserve (e.g., severe kyphoscoliosis), hypoxia, hypercapnia, or pre-existing respiratory depression.
+In such patients, even usual therapeutic doses of Oxycodone Hydrochloride Oral Solution may increase airway resistance and decrease respiratory drive to the point of apnea.
+Consider alternative non-opioid analgesics, and use Oxycodone Hydrochloride Oral Solution only under careful medical supervision at the lowest effective dose in such patients.

-Oxycodone hydrochloride can be abused in a manner similar to other opioid agonists, legal or illicit.
-This should be considered when prescribing or dispensing oxycodone hydrochloride in situations where the physician or pharmacist is concerned about an increased risk of misuse, abuse, or diversion.
+Oxycodone Hydrochloride Oral Solution can be abused in a manner similar to other opioid agonists, legal or illicit.
+This should be considered when prescribing or dispensing Oxycodone Hydrochloride Oral Solution in situations where the physician or pharmacist is concerned about an increased risk of misuse or abuse.

-Oxycodone hydrochloride may be abused by crushing, chewing, snorting or injecting the product.
-These practices pose a significant risk to the abuser that could result in overdose and death.
-[See Drug Abuse and Dependence (9)]
+Oxycodone Hydrochloride Oral Solution may be abused by injecting the product.
+These practices pose a significant risk to the abuser that could result in overdose and death [see Drug Abuse and Dependence (9.2) and Overdosage (10)].

 Concerns about abuse, addiction, and diversion should not prevent the proper management of pain.
 Healthcare professionals should contact their State Professional Licensing Board or State Controlled Substances Authority for information on how to prevent and detect abuse or diversion of this product.